Covid-19 has affected nearly every aspect of people’s lives, from how they work to what they purchase.

 For marketers who rely on email to reach audiences, trying to figure out how these shifts have impacted engagement can be a challenge.
 Does the fact that people have been spending more time at home mean they are reading more messages?
 Or have they been taking breaks from email with so much else going on?
 If they have been reading campaigns, have they been taking other actions too?

 To find out, we looked at research released by a number of different firms since the start of the pandemic.
-Broadly, the data shows that Covid-19 does appear to have had an impact on email engagement, but also that there are a number of caveats and nuances.
+Broadly, the data shows that Covid-19 does appear to have had an impact on email engagement.
+But there are also a number of caveats and nuances.

 Specifically, the research reveals: